tdilauro/Simplified-wiki/OverdriveTODO.md

 ### DRM credential management

 We currently have no visibility into the DRM credentials associated with a patron's account, whether they were created by Overdrive, or created by the patron and manually associated with the patron's Overdrive account.
-We ask for an API similar to the one offered by Baker & Taylor, with the following three pieces of functionality:
+We ask for an API similar to the one offered by Baker & Taylor, with the following four pieces of functionality:

 1. Associate an existing DRM credential with the patron's Overdrive account.
 2. List the DRM credentials currently associated with the patron's Overdrive account.
 3. Create a new DRM credential and associate it with the patron's Overdrive account.
-4. Disassociate a DRM credential (not one created by Overdrive) from the patron's Overdrive account.
+4. Disassociate a DRM credential from the patron's Overdrive account.
+We do not require that this functionality work for credentials originally created by Overdrive.

 Access to this functionality would be controlled by Overdrive's existing patron token.